Don’t have an account?

 Htet Htet Aung and Ben Wood

-After a year of practical training at Lifeblood to complete their university degrees, Htet Htet Aung and Ben Wood have stepped up and joined the team as full-time employees.
+After a year of practical training at Lifeblood to complete their university degrees, Htet Htet Aung and Ben Wood stepped up and joined the team as full-time employees.

 “In my country the education system is not really advanced, and I realised that in Australia I could have more opportunities and be quickly independent,” she said.

-Since arriving in Australia from Myanmar, Htet Htet has completed a Bachelor of Medical Science (Honours) at Queensland University of Technology.
+After arriving in Australia from Myanmar, Htet Htet completed a Bachelor of Medical Science (Honours) at Queensland University of Technology.
 In her final year, she honed her research skills with Dr John Paul Tung in Lifeblood’s Queensland laboratories.
 Htet Htet’s research project examined how the storage of red blood cells can lead to changes in their clot-forming ability.

 “I like that [Lifeblood] is supportive, collaborative and a really nice environment”.